 1. Get the word out.

 We hear all too often, "I didn't know..." there was so much to know about water safety.
 So last year, our community of BEST practice brought together all the water safety campaigns and risk communication messaging research we could find, and distilled the best of them down into our new Stay Safe, Don't Drown, Here's How brochures, which we have printed and are making available for free.
-We're also mentioning these life-saving water safety messages as often as possible in media interviews, social media campaigns, training materials, PSAs, and more.
+We track Great Lakes drownings and rescues, including all the related data around each incident.
+We're also mentioning these life-saving water safety messages, facts, and stories as often as possible in media interviews, social media campaigns, training materials, PSAs, and more.
 All of these drownings were preventable if only they had known what we know.

 2. Gather and disseminate wave and current research.

 Research teams at Michigan Technological University, the University of Wisconsin, and others are studying the science of dangerous currents, waves, and conditions.
 They are discovering how warmer air temperatures affect water temperatures and higher water levels, and winds that bring increased wave energy closer to shore where the people are, which contribute to the rising number of drownings.
 They are mapping persistent dangerous conditions and are working to predict them to keep people safer.
 We help support and communicate their findings.

 3. Recommend and offer warning systems and rescue equipment.